Ahbassetsh/Detect-Guns/README.md

 - Our Proposed DS: running our proposed model against proposed DS on diff. platforms ( GPU T4, Jeston Nano, and CPU)
 - Reference DS: running our model on reference DS "Weapon Classification" showing the similar results as our proposed DS
 - SSD: running our proposed DS with SSD model
+- Simulated Jetson Nano: code that simulate Jetson Nano and actual run notebooks that compare GPU, Jeston Nano, and CPU
 - Statistical Test: test is running against 2 sets of mAP values (raw values are listed in word file) , and the results proof our model enhancement
 - YOLOv5s: the original model against our 3 versions of proposed weapon DS (1CW, 2CW, and 3CW) with image size 320X320
 - YOLOv8s: the original model against our 3 versions of proposed weapon DS (1CW, 2CW, and 3CW) with image size 320X320